97westgate/slackdo/README.md

 - Verify the bot is "Active" (green dot) in Slack
 - Check that the bot has been invited to channels you want it to monitor
 - Ensure your OpenAI API key has sufficient credits

+## Limitations

+This bot can only monitor messages within a single Slack workspace.
+It cannot:
+- Monitor messages across multiple workspaces
+- Access messages in other workspaces, even if you're a member
+- Be used with Slack Connect channels between workspaces

+This is a Slack platform limitation for security reasons.
+Enterprise Grid customers may have different capabilities.